 grammatical form of the word 'weeks', then goes on to completely ignore

-the definition.
-To advance explanations that continue to perceive 70
+They go on to offer explanations that continue to perceive 70 groups of

 'GROUPS OF SEVEN'